cormorack/python-project-template/README.md

 # python-project-template

-A CAVA template for a developing a python project
+A CAVA template for a developing a python project.